borkdude/deps.clj/README.md

 A port of the [clojure](https://github.com/clojure/brew-install/) bash script to Clojure.

-Can be run with [babashka](https://github.com/borkdude/babashka/) to improve startup time compared to running on the JVM.
+Can be run with [babashka](https://github.com/borkdude/babashka/) to improve startup time compared to running this script the JVM.
 Note that this script is not faster than its original bash equivalent when ran with babashka.

 ## Status